 Day 8: Dilijan

 Dilijan has a rich historical and cultural heritage.
-During excavations in the prehistoric cemeteries of Golovino and Papanino near Dilijan, bronze items of almost three thousand years old were found, including armors, daggers, pitchers, earrings.
+During excavations in the prehistoric cemeteries of Golovino and Papanino, bronze items of almost three thousand years old were found, including armors, daggers, pitchers, earrings.

-We start with a tour of Old Dilijan’s old town and drive to Dilijan's most popular religious site - the Haghartsin Monastery.
+Embark on a walking tour of Dilijan’s old town.
+Afterwards, drive to Dilijan's most popular religious site - the Haghartsin Monastery.

 Day 9-10: Tbilisi